followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditingStart.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **editingStart** event.
-Executed before a cell or row switches to the editing state.
+A function that is executed before a cell or row switches to the editing state.
 <!--/shortDescription-->

 <!--fullDescription-->
-In cell or batch [editing mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#mode), this handler is executed while rendering cells of columns whose [showEditorAlways](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#showEditorAlways) option is set to **true**.
+In cell or batch [editing mode](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/#mode), this function is executed while rendering cells of columns whose [showEditorAlways](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#showEditorAlways) option is set to **true**.

 #include common-demobutton with {
     url: "/Demos/WidgetsGallery/#demo/datagridgrideditingrow/"